mponce0/covid19.analytics/README.md

   </tr>
    <tr>
     <td> <code>covid19.Toronto.data</code> </td>
-    <td> obtain live* data for covid19 cases in the city of Torono, ON Canada, from the City of Toronto reports [2] </td>
+    <td> obtain live* data for covid19 cases in the city of Toronto, ON Canada, from the City of Toronto reports [2] </td>
     <td> return dataframe/list with the collected data </td>
   </tr>
    <tr>